Protecting Archaeological Sites

-TVA works with 21 federally recognized Native American tribes that have a cultural and historical interest in the Tennessee Valley.
+TVA works with more than 20 federally recognized Native American tribes that have a cultural and historical interest in the Tennessee Valley.
 If a project could impact a Native American cultural site, TVA is bound by law to consult with these tribes.
-You can read more about those laws here.
+Read more about these laws.

 These tribes offer historical videos to help others learn about their heritage.